Description

 Tags

-Construction Schedule
+Capital City Bikeway 2026 Construction Schedule

-From August 2025 to Fall 2026, Phase 2 of the Capital City Bikeway project, which includes the addition of a new two-way separated bikeway, sidewalk, westbound roadway, and center medians will begin.
+From August 2025 to Fall 2026, Phase 2 of the Capital City Bikeway project, which includes the addition of a new two-way separated bikeway, sidewalk, westbound roadway, and center medians will occur.
 The project will also include improvements to drainage, underground utilities, traffic signals, lighting, and landscaping amenities.

-• Stage 1 - Spring - Summer 2026: Westbound Kellogg Blvd will be closed between Wabasha St. & Washington St.
+• Stage 1 (Spring - Summer 2026): Westbound Kellogg Blvd will be closed between Wabasha St. & Washington St.

 Traffic detour: Westbound traffic will be detoured from Wabasha Street to W 6th Street to 7th Street W. Please follow posted detour signage.